kirillbowkin/ip-distinct-counter/README.md

 Naive mode implementation is done with only using default java `Stream` methods, so it just applies `distinct()` and then `count()` to the stream of data

 ## Hll mode
-Hll mode implementation is more sophisticated and it based on [HyperLogLog algorithm](https://en.wikipedia.org/wiki/HyperLogLog) using [java-hll](https://github.com/aggregateknowledge/java-hll) - a java implementation of HyperLogLog algorithm
+Hll mode implementation is more sophisticated and it based on [HyperLogLog algorithm](https://en.wikipedia.org/wiki/HyperLogLog) using [java-hll](https://github.com/aggregateknowledge/java-hll) library - a java implementation of HyperLogLog algorithm

 ## How to build